kubernetes/website/content/en/docs/concepts/configuration/secret.md

 **Mounted Secrets are updated automatically**

-When a secret being already consumed in a volume is updated, projected keys are eventually updated as well.
+When a Secret being already consumed in a volume is updated, projected keys are eventually updated as well.
-Kubelet is checking whether the mounted secret is fresh on every periodic sync.
+The kubelet is checking whether the mounted secret is fresh on every periodic sync.
 However, it is using its local cache for getting the current value of the Secret.
 The type of the cache is configurable using the  (`ConfigMapAndSecretChangeDetectionStrategy` field in [KubeletConfiguration struct](https://github.com/kubernetes/kubernetes/blob/{{< param "docsbranch" >}}/staging/src/k8s.io/kubelet/config/v1beta1/types.go)).
-It can be either propagated via watch (default), ttl-based, or simply redirecting all requests to directly kube-apiserver.
+It can be either propagated via watch (default), ttl-based, or simply redirecting all requests to directly `kube-apiserver`.
-As a result, the total delay from the moment when the Secret is updated to the moment when new keys are projected to the Pod can be as long as kubelet sync period + cache propagation delay, where cache propagation delay depends on the chosen cache type (it equals to watch propagation delay, ttl of cache, or zero corespondingly).
+As a result, the total delay from the moment when the Secret is updated to the moment when new keys are projected to the Pod can be as long as kubelet sync period + cache propagation delay, where cache propagation delay depends on the chosen cache type (it equals to watch propagation delay, ttl of cache, or zero correspondingly).

 {{< note >}}
 A container using a Secret as a